By: Stephanie Larkin, VP of Education, Safety & Workforce Development

 School is back in session, and that means workforce development opportunities are in full swing.
 September featured the start of a new pre-apprenticeship class and a new proprietary curriculum, Safety 360.
 This enhanced program is designed to increase a student’s exposure to applied math and provide additional context to construction safety, taking the total program hours from 60 to 84.
 Graduates will receive a completion certificate from ABC Keystone and an OSHA 30-Hour Construction credential.
 The fall class is also piloting a new schedule that divides training into two-hour segments, three days a week.

-The Fall Construction Wars events concluded last week.
+The Fall Construction Wars events concluded the first week of October.
 More than 150 students from 16 different schools took advantage of the hands-on career awareness and exposure opportunity.
 Many thanks to our new carpentry sponsor, Bench Dogs, for preparing and providing our benches, and to our faithful station sponsors: H. L. Wiker, James Craft & Son, Inc., Brubaker, Inc./HAJOCA, and The Witmer Group.
 And of course, a huge shout out to our volunteers and group leaders, without whom this event wouldn’t be possible or nearly as fun!
 Please mark your calendars for the Spring dates: March 29, 30 and 31, 2022.